mushroomfire/mdapy/README.rst

 V0.10.5 (Under development)

 - Add feature for generating initial geometry model with perturbation, which is helpful to prepare the initial database for deep learning.
 The function is similar to `init_bulk` and `init_surf` in `dpgen <https://github.com/deepmodeling/dpgen>`_.
+- Add feature for converge cp2k output to xyz format for NEP trainning.
 - Fix bug when writing cif and POSCAR.
+- Fix bug for create_polycrystalline when input wrong box, and optimize the performance of deleting overlap atoms.

 V0.10.4 (March 12, 2024)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^